Madhur Jaffrey: London (1955–1957)

 In late 1955, Saeed Jaffrey won a Fulbright scholarship to study drama in America the following year.
 In spring 1956, he approached Jaffrey's parents in Delhi for her hand in marriage but they refused because they felt that his financial prospects as an actor did not appear sound.
 Jaffrey got her father's permission to marry Saeed eventually.
 In summer 1956, Saeed flew to London on his way to America and proposed to Jaffrey.
 She refused but gave him a tour of RADA where she pointed out English actors, such as Peter O'Toole, whom she thought would soon have a high profile in the profession.
-Soon afterwards, Saeed boarded the to sail across the Atlantic Ocean from Southampton to New York City.
+Soon afterwards, Saeed boarded the to sail across the Atlantic from Southampton to New York City.

 In 1957 Jaffrey graduated from RADA with honours.
 Not knowing whether to stay on in London, join a repertory company or go back to India, she wrote to Saeed describing her dilemma.
 Saeed had just graduated from Catholic University of America's Department of Speech and Drama and had been selected to act in summer stock plays at St. Michael's Playhouse in Winooski, Vermont.
-Seeing Saeed troubled by Jaffrey's letter, Reverend Gilbert V. Hartke, the department head at Catholic University, arranged for Jaffrey to teach pantomime at St. Michael's Playhouse at Winooski that summer.
-Father Hartke arranged for her to go to Catholic University on a partial scholarship and work at the Drama School library in order to meet her living expenses.
+Seeing Saeed troubled by Jaffrey's letter, Gilbert V. Hartke, the department head at Catholic University, arranged for Jaffrey to teach pantomime at St. Michael's Playhouse, Winooski that summer.
+Hartke arranged for her to go to Catholic University on a partial scholarship and work at the Drama School library in order to meet her living expenses.
 After gaining her American work visa, Jaffrey sailed across the Atlantic on the to join Saeed at Winooski.